-- 1) Risk Assessment (RA) or Task Risk Assessment (TRA) shall be provided prior to the use of FRC, RIBs, and small boats - 2) A second standby boat or other vessels shall be available for rescue.
+- 1) Risk Assessment (RA) or Task Risk Assessment (TRA/SJA) shall be provided prior to use of FRC, RIBs, and small boats - 2) A second standby boat or other vessels shall be available for rescue.
 The vessel's Man Over Board (MOB) boat shall be prepared and ready for operations.
 It shall be possible to have it launched and seaborne in less than 10 minutes - 3) FRC, RIBs, and small boats shall always be manned by minimum two persons - 4) Radio communications shall be ensured between the vessel and the FRC, RIBs, or small boats - 5) In addition to standard PPE (see HSE req.
-002), the following shall be used: - a.
-Immersion suits (regardless of water temperature) - b.
+003), the following shall be used: - a.
+Immersion suits (exemption: not required when water temperature is >12°C. Other local requirements/limits may apply) - b.
 Life jacket - c.
-PLB (not required in port) - 6) FRC, RIBs, and small boats shall be equipped with rescue equipment in accordance with applicable SOLAS regulations, as a minimum with drinking water, flashlight, torch, emergency signalling materials, and ropes - 7) Conduct Toolbox Talk (TBT)/Take2 before work starts
+PLB (not required in port) - 6) FRC, RIBs, and small boats shall be equipped with rescue equipment in accordance with applicable SOLAS regulations, as a minimum with drinking water, flashlight, torch, emergency signalling materials, and ropes - 7) Conduct Toolbox Talk (TBT) and Take2 before work starts

-3.2 Personnel transfer offshore
+4.2 Personnel transfer offshore

-Personnel transfer from jack-up vessels offshore is normally conducted by using either the vessel's Hydraulic Boat Landing or the Transition Piece (TP) boat landing.
+Personnel transfer from jack-up vessels offshore is normally conducted by using either the vessel's boat landing or the Transition Piece (TP) boat landing.